loktacar/wallpapermaker/README.md

 you also need to run `yum update PackageKit-gtk3-module`

 ## How do I use this thing anyways?
-You can run `wpmaker` in the console by running `python wpmaker.py [options]`.
+On **Windows** you can run `wpmaker` by double clicking wpmaker.pyw.
+On **linux** you can also run `wpmaker` by double clicking wpmaker.py or wpmaker.pyw.

-You can also run `wpmaker` without the console by running `python wpmaker.pyw [options]`.
+You can also run `wpmaker` from the terminal by running `wpmaker.py`(on windows), `./wpmaker.py` on linux.
+See the help message below on how to run `wpmaker` from the terminal.

-Note: You'll need to be in `wpmaker`s installation path in the console.
-Also note: On many systems you can double click the `wpmaker.py` and `wpmaker.pyw` files to run them.
-They will only run if you've set the wp folder path in the configuration file.

-### Help message
+### Help message (on Fedora 17)
 ```
 Usage: wpmaker.py [options]

 Options:
-    --collage-plugin=COLLAGE  Which collage plugin should be used
+    --collage-plugins=COLLAGE Which collage plugin should be used
+    --linux.desktop-environment=DE
-    --desktop-environment=DE  Linux Desktop Environment
+                              Linux Desktop Environment
-    --fs-interval=INT         Check wallpaper folder every INT updates
-    --path=PATH               PATH to the wallpaper folder
+    --recursive_split.recursion-depth=INT
-    --recursion-depth=INT     Each split can be split INT times
+                              Each split can be split INT times
     -r --resolution=RES       Forces resolution of generated wallpaper
-    --section=SECTION         SECTION of configuration file to be used
     -s --single-run           Generate wallpaper once then exit
+    --folder.source=PATH      Folder path of wallpapers
     --ui=UI                   Select which plugin, UI, should be used for ui purposes
     --update=SEC              SEC seconds between generating and updating wallpaper
-    -v --verbose              Debugging output
     --wallpaper=PATH          PATH to generated wallpaper
     -h --help                 Displays this help message

 Configuration files:
-    (0) /home/loktacar/.config/wpmaker/wpmaker.conf
+    (0) /home/user/.config/wpmaker/wpmaker.conf
     (1) /etc/xdg/wpmaker/wpmaker.conf
 ```